cartesi/docs/docs/compute/timeline.md

 At this point, an overview has been given of what constitutes a Cartesi computation, who are the parties involved, and what the software components of Cartesi Compute are.
 It is important to understand better what events happen during the execution of a Cartesi Machine.

-The event that marks the beginning of a Cartesi computation is an on-chain request by the DApp Smart Contract to Cartesi Compute.
+The event that marks the beginning of a Cartesi computation is an on-chain request by the dApp Smart Contract to Cartesi Compute.
 This is done through a call to the `instantiate` function of the CartesiCompute’ smart contract.

 Although the exact API definition of this call will be detailed later, it is relevant to have a general understanding of the purpose of this call at this point.